noughtmare/constraint-game/README.md

 is to find rules that do not use backtracking.
 I'm planning to implement many of [the techniques that are described on the sudopedia][5].

+Currently, you can place numbers by clicking in the boxes and you can change the number you place by pressing the desired digit on your keyboard.
+To switch to an erasing mode you can press the zero key.

 [1]: https://github.com/haskell-gi/haskell-gi/wiki/Using-Cairo-with-haskell-gi-generated-bindings
 [2]: https://github.com/haskell-gi/haskell-gi/issues/148
 [3]: https://github.com/cohomology/gi-cairo-render